 Views and Vistas

 Three vantage points are managed to enhance views.
-Two group picnic areas on the southwest side of the island offers excellent views of the Hingham Islands, Sarah, Ragged, Langlee and Worlds End, Slate, Grape and Sheep Islands.
+Two group picnic areas on the southwest side of the island offer excellent views of the Hingham Islands (Sarah, Ragged, Langlee and Worlds End), as well as Slate, Grape, and Sheep Islands.
 An outlook shelter on the northwest side of the island offers views of Boston, Peddocks, and Hull, with a partial view of Great Brewster Island.